 CEN-CENELEC Coordination Group ‘Adaptation to Climate Change’ (ACC-CG)

 Download the 'Terms of Reference' of ACC-CG (pdf format)

-The next ACC-CG plenary will take place on 26 April 2018 at the CEN and CENELEC Meeting Centre in Brussels.
+The last ACC-CG plenary will took place on 26 April 2018 at the CEN and CENELEC Meeting Centre in Brussels.

 Three workshops were organized to have an exchange with the experts from the specific sectors on the related climate challenges are the standardization needs necessary to adapt to the unavoidable impacts:

 The associated ICT is also considered for all sectors.